 You can begin today, however, on a journey toward becoming a prayer warrior.
 It will take dedication and discipline, but the rewards will be… ETERNAL.
 (And, you can’t say that about sweeping your floor!)

 Practical Ideas for a Prayer Closet

 For many years I have prayed without a “prayer closet.”
-Recently, partly inspired by The War Room, I decided that I needed a place dedicated to prayer.
+Recently, partly inspired by the movie and book War Room, I decided that I needed a place dedicated to prayer.

 A prayer closet doesn’t have to be anything fancy.
 My “prayer closet” is a corner of my bedroom between my night table and the wall.
 It has become a visual reminder to me to pray and a place where I can keep my Bible and prayer board.

 Here are the things that I have included in my Prayer Corner: